MatisTecher/Irregular_sudoku/README.md

 # Irregular_sudoku
-This is a final work for the subject Knowledge Representation
+This is a final work for the subject Knowledge Representation.

+I choose to solve an irregular sudoku.

 ***What is a sudoku?***